Kevin Spacey: What have we learned from his sex offences trial?

 – What other famous names were mentioned in the trial?

-Other famous names mentioned in the trial included Dame Joan Collins, Val Kilmer and Jack Lemmon.
+Other famous names mentioned in the trial included Joan Collins, Val Kilmer and Jack Lemmon.